Geodan/pg2b3dm/getting_started.md

 - In the Hierarchy go to CesiumGeoReference DynamicCamera, in the Inspector go to 'Cesium Globe Anchor' and change the Latitude, Longitude to 39.15, -75.51

-In the Game View the buildings should be visisble, when using --create-gltf false as option in pg2b3dm (so b3dm's are created), the metadata also shows up.
+In the Game View the buildings should be visible.

 ![image](https://github.com/Geodan/pg2b3dm/assets/538812/5c99a8bd-8e4e-453e-a442-02fa181d6322)